How to Promote Your Blog on Social Media

 If you want people to interact with you, start showing some Insta love yourself.
 Comment and like social content from other blogs and websites similar to yours.
 Who knows, you may even (social) network your way to new, useful collaborations and partnerships.
 (See next tip!)

 You don’t have to be ridin’ solo when marketing on social media.
 Likely, you will connect with other like-minded sites or businesses with whom you can mutually benefit in your work to promote your brands.
-Whether your partnering up for guest content on each other’s blogs, or simply promoting others’ posts, tag-teaming is always a good idea.
+Whether your partnering up for guest content on each other’s blogs or simply promoting others’ posts, tag-teaming is always a good idea.

-A big part of Instagram’s recent growth is due to its Stories feature.
+A big part of Instagram’s growth is due to its Stories feature.
 It’s also helped increase the amount of time people are spending on the network — users under 25 years of age spent more than 30 minutes a day, while those over 25 spend more than 24 minutes a day.
-Using stories — whether to link to new content, share sneak peeks of upcoming content, or build your brand — can help you increase your engagement and traffic.
+So using stories — whether to link to new content, share sneak peeks of upcoming content, or build your brand — can help you increase your engagement and traffic.

 Re-read before posting to catch spelling or grammar errors and to identify any other potential mistakes.
 Also, make sure to plan out and utilize relevant hashtags.
 Don’t stuff (hand-pick a few) with unnecessary or inaccurate hashtags just to get seen.